 Academic leaders who focus too much on image are probably too shallow to be effective.
 But being aware of how you, your words, and your actions will look to others is not vanity - it's common sense.

-David D. Perlmutter is a professor at and dean of the College of Media & Communication at Texas Tech University.

-He writes the "Career Confidential" advice column for The Chronicle.
-His book on promotion and tenure was published by Harvard University Press in 2010.
+David D. Perlmutter is a professor in and dean of the College of Media & Communication at Texas Tech University.
+He writes the Career Confidential advice column for The Chronicle.
+Browse the previous columns in this series here.